hsolgaard/zha-bindings-manager/README.md

 Designed, specified, and tested by [Hans Solgaard](https://github.com/hsolgaard) against a real ZHA network.
 Development assisted by [Claude](https://www.anthropic.com/claude) (Anthropic)

 Built on top of:
 - [ZHA](https://www.home-assistant.io/integrations/zha/) (Home Assistant core)
 - [zha-toolkit](https://github.com/mdeweerd/zha-toolkit) by mdeweerd and contributors
+- Device photos in the exploded device view are fetched from [Zigbee2MQTT](https://www.zigbee2mqtt.io/)'s device image database — an independent, unaffiliated project, credited here for the images this card displays but otherwise not used by or connected to it in any way.
+Turn off "Show device photo" in that view if you'd rather this card never contact it (or the internet at all).